fastrgv/RufasSok/README.md

 ----------------------------------------------

 ## what is special about this project?
-Uses the Ada programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
-Achieves version 3.3 core profile contexts.
-Compiles and runs on MSwin32, GNU/Linux and Mac OS-X systems.
+It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
+Compiles and runs on Windows, GNU/Linux and Mac OSX systems.

-Focusing on portability and open source freedom, this project relies on a thin SDL2 binding, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).
+Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin SDL2 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, SFML-Audio with a homebrew binding, and a GNAT compiler.

 ------------------------------------------------